-At Tuscan Gardens® at Venetia Bay, we want to be a valuable and trusted resource for the families and senior caregivers we serve, helping you find the answers you need.
+At Tuscan Gardens®, we want to be a valuable and trusted resource for the families and senior caregivers we serve, helping you find the answers you need.
 The organizations listed below are good resources for more information about Alzheimer’s disease.

 The Alzheimer’s Association – the largest private, not-for-profit supporter of Alzheimer’s disease research – provides information about the disease as well as useful resources and supportive programs to help individuals with Alzheimer’s disease and their caregivers cope with and understand the disease.
 The Alzheimer’s Association also offers information about research advances, publications and events.